kylecurtis/notebook/computer-science/programming-languages/golang/01-basics/hello-world.md

-# Hello, World
+## Overview

-The "Hello, World" program is the classic starting point for learning any programming language.
-In Go, it is simple yet provides an excellent opportunity to understand the basics of the language structure and its components.
+> A "Hello, World" program in Go serves as an excellent starting point to understand the basic structure of a Go program.

 <br>